Paulsboro High School: Athletics

 The boys' basketball team won the Group I state championship in 1996 (defeating Science Park High School in the final game of the tournament) and 2015 (vs. University High School).
-The 1996 team won the Group I state title with a 53-51 win against Science Park of Newark in the championship game played at the Rutgers Athletic Center.
+The 1996 team won the Group I state title with a 53–51 win against Science Park of Newark in the championship game played at the Rutgers Athletic Center.

-The boys track team won the Group I spring track state championship in 1998.
+The boys track team won the Group I spring / outdoor track state championship in 1998.

 The girls' outdoor track and field team won the Group I state championship in 2004 and 2019.

 The boys tennis team won the Group I state championship in 2019, defeating runner-up Malcolm X Shabazz High School in the final match of the tournament.